fbcmuncie/fbcmuncie_website/content/children.md

 # Overview of Children's Ministry

-The Children’s Ministry at FBC Muncie is led by a team of dedicated individuals who dearly love the youngest members of the church.
+The Children’s Ministry at FBC Muncie is led by a team of dedicated people who dearly love the youngest members of the church.
 At FBC Muncie, we believe that Children’s Ministry should be:

 -   **Holistic and safe.** We care for the spiritual, emotional, social, and physical needs of children from infancy through 5th grade.
 To create a safe environment for our children, FBC Muncie requires that all Children’s Ministry volunteers be background checked and children can only be picked up by a parent / guardian with a matching security tag.
 For more information on FBC Muncie’s Child Protection Policy or the pick-up/drop-off safety procedures, go to the “Frequently Asked Questions” section below.